 Programmers working on free and open source software generally occupy lowly positions in their day jobs compared to the importance of the programs they write.

-The Groom of the Stool was literally just the guy who cleaned the king's toilet but in practice became the most powerful courtier because he always had access to the King.
+The Groom of the Stool was literally just the guy who wiped the king's ass but in practice became the most powerful courtier because he always had access to the King.
 Also, when the king is on his "throne", the guy has nothing else to do except listen to you.

 In 1998, then-Brigadier General Mattis, a bachelor, stood duty on Christmas so his married subordinate could enjoy the holidays with his family.
 For those who don't know, standing duty is an *extremely* low-end job, ususally reserved for newly-minted lieutenant and whatnot.
 For twenty-four hours, General Mattis was essentially this trope.

 One customer who got frustrated with being shuttled from one clueless corporate VP to another gave up and addressed his complaint to the head janitor.
 It worked.